 Oh, wait.
 You already heard of me!

-My US jaunt encompassed New York, Atlanta, Houston, Dallas and the Big Easy – New Orleans.
+My US jaunt encompassed New York, Atlanta, Houston, Dallas and the “Big Easy” – New Orleans.
 With the exception of New York, I was visiting the other cities for the first time.
 I was particularly looking forward to going to NOLA – New Orleans, Louisiana.
-The food, history and sites are simply remarkable.
+The food!
+Lord, keep me safe till I get to NOLA!

 DUMBO here is a must-have in the portfolio of any photographer who visits New York.
 It is always teeming with photographers.
 On this day, I had to wake up early to hopefully have DUMBO to myself.
 I got there at 6 am.
 I met three photographers!
 We were considerate to one another.